 The chest zip is the best choice if you are looking for both warmth and mobility.
-To wear a wetsuit with this kind of zipper, you should enter through a cutout around the neck area, step inside it, pull it, insert your limbs to the right parts, pull the neck cut over the head.
+To wear a wetsuit with this kind of zipper, you should enter through a cutout around the neck area, step inside it, pull it, insert your limbs to the right parts, and pull the neck cut over the head.
 After that, zip the wetsuit in the chest area.

 Among the three types, the chest zip is the most challenging to wear.
 However, it is the best choice if you are looking for both warmth and flexibility.
 It prevents water from penetrating, and because of it has a zipperless back, it also provides flexibility.

 Aside from these advantages, the chest zip feels comfortable because of the snug fit that does not cause any rash.